SmartThingsCommunity/webrtc-tutorial/step_3/STEP_3.md

 }
 ```

-Then, use the CLI to register your schema connector:
+Then, use the CLI to register your Schema integration with the SmartThings platform:

 	$ smartthings schema:create -i schema.json

-This creates the record and returns a client id and secret for your app.
+This returns a client ID and secret for your app.
 The output of the command
 should look like this:

 ```bash